exceptionless/Website/2017-05-30-email-notification-improvements-walkthrough-and-details.md

 These templates are stored as embedded resources so we can use them from any environment and render them out with ease!
 Here is a [code example](https://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.Core/Mail/Mailer.cs#L260-L277) of how we perform that task.

-We added [JSON-LD](https://json-ld.org/) support, to the emails to give us rich contextual actions, by starting with this [Google Developer tutorial](https://developers.google.com/gmail/markup/getting-started) and ended up with [the below implementation](https://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.EmailTemplates/src/pages/event-notice.html#L75-L94). _It&#8217;s worth noting that we had to go through their verification process for the actions to be enabled._
+We added [JSON-LD](https://json-ld.org/) support, to the emails to give us rich contextual actions, by starting with this [Google Developer tutorial](https://developers.google.com/gmail/markup/getting-started) and ended up with [the below implementation](https://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.EmailTemplates/src/pages/event-notice.html#L75-L94). _It's worth noting that we had to go through their verification process for the actions to be enabled._

 <pre class="brush: jscript; title: ; notranslate" title="">&lt;script type="application/ld+json"&gt;
 {